MicrosoftDocs/windows-dev-docs/hub/powertoys/image-resizer.md

 ### Fallback encoding

 The fallback encoder is used when the file cannot be saved in its original format.
 For example, the Windows Meta File (.wmf) image format has a decoder to read the image, but no encoder to write a new image.
 In this case, the image cannot be saved in its original format.
-Image Resizer enables you to specify what format the fallback encoder will use: PNG, JPEG, TIFF, BMP, GIF, or WMPhoto settings. **This is not a file type conversion tool, but only works as a fallback for unsupported file formats.**
+Specify what format the fallback encoder will use: PNG, JPEG, TIFF, BMP, GIF, or WMPhoto settings. **This is not a file type conversion tool, but only works as a fallback for unsupported file formats.**

 ### File